How will the school be different from other schools?

 There are about 7 to 8 thousand Sikhs, and four Gurdwaras in Derby.
 The Sikh faith places value on the contribution of all to the development of society and strong moral values.
-The Sikh ethos of liberty, equality and fraternity of humankind, and its three pillars of meditation, honest earning and sharing with no discrimination for gender, race or ethnicity, will help our young people prepare for, and understand, the diverse society they live in.
-Good behaviour, academic excellence, the development of the whole child, community identity and the development of an international outlook will be the basis of our approach at Akaal Primary School.
+The Sikh ethos of liberty, equality and fraternity of humankind, and its three pillars of meditation, honest earning and sharing with no discrimination for gender, race or ethnicity, help our young people prepare for, and understand, the diverse society they live in.
+Good behaviour, academic excellence, the development of the whole child, community identity and the development of an international outlook is the basis of our approach at Akaal Primary School.

 What curriculum will be followed?

 We will offer the National Curriculum.
 This will be done using as thematic learning approach, a strong Phonics programme and outstanding teaching.

 How much time will be given to studying the Sikh faith?

 We will follow the SACRE rules for teaching about all faiths.
 An additional 50 minutes per week is given to the Faith Development in normal school hours.
 Parents are at liberty to withdraw their child from this session and alternative provision will be put in place.
 As the school grows and the number of faith groups represented increases, we intend for this session to allow an understanding of faith at a greater depth for more than just Sikh faith pupils.
 However, after school clubs will have some options that help to support the Sikh faith, but again these will be open to all pupils.

 Will the staff members be Sikh?